suisuyy/How-to-Make-a-Computer-Operating-System/Chapter-1/README.md

 * x86, 32 bit architecture
 * Boot with Grub
 * Kind of UNIX style
+* * Kind of modular system for drivers
 * Multitasking
 * ELF executable in userland
 * Modules (accessible in userland using /dev/...) :